 Sara Vandepeute joined Vital Voices in 2004 as the Office Administrator.
 Since 2005, she has served as Office Manager, Associate Director of Finance and Administration and Director of Finance and Administration.
 Since joining Vital Voices, Sara has played an integral role in the finance, human resources and administrative functions.
 Since 2007, she has provided fiscal oversight for federal and private agreements and has overseen the organization's rapid growth.
 Prior to joining Vital Voices in August 2004, Sara worked at the American Field Service (AFS), an international exchange program for high school students.
 Sara also served as a Peace Corps Volunteer in Namibia, where she taught Physical Science and Math.
 Sara holds a Bachelor of Arts Degree from Willamette University.

-Shereen coordinates the Fortune/U.S. State Department Global Women’s Mentoring Partnership.
+Shereen manages the Fortune/U.S. State Department Global Women’s Mentoring Partnership.
 The program pairs international women at the crossroads of their leadership paths with top American female executives—Fortune's Most Powerful Women– and their teams who serve as mentors.
 Over the course of a month-long program, the participants are engaged in on-site learning with a community of mentors, trainings and networking events designed to equip them with critical business and leadership skills and the inspiration to pay it forward, accelerating positive change in their home communities.
 The program also includes the International Alumnae Component, a three-day program that serves as a follow-up to the mentorship by taking U.S. mentors to regions around the world to engage with previous program participants in-country.
 Shereen has served in this role since 2014.
-Shereen’s passion for designing and implementing capacity development programs for women leaders began at Franklin & Marshall College where she studied Sociology and Women & Gender Studies.
+Shereen’s passion for designing and implementing capacity development programs for women leaders began at Franklin & Marshall College where she received her B.A. in Sociology and Women & Gender Studies.
 During her time at F&M, she served on the Executive Board of the Alice Drum Women’s Center.
 After graduating, Shereen worked in the social work and early education fields.
-Most recently, Shereen served in the Peace Corps for two years as a Youth Promoter.
-Throughout her service, she taught daily life skills classes to 930 middle school students, organized a variety of large-scale events and workshops, and served on the Project Advisory Committee to produce curriculum materials and monitoring and evaluation tools.
-After she returned from her Peace Corps service, Shereen worked at the Arab American Institute as a Program Manager for the Gabr Fellowship, leading 20 American and Egyptian professionals during a two-week cultural exchange program and coordinating all logistics.
+Most recently, Shereen served in the Peace Corps for two years as a youth promoter.
+Throughout her service, she taught daily life skills classes to 930 middle school students, organized a variety of large-scale events and workshops and served on the Project Advisory Committee to produce curriculum materials and monitoring and evaluation tools.
+After she returned from her Peace Corps service, Shereen worked at the Arab American Institute as a program manager for the Gabr Fellowship, leading 20 American and Egyptian professionals during a two-week cultural exchange program and coordinating all logistics.

 Senior Director of Global Programs

 Between 2007 and 2011, Zoë was based in her home country of Swaziland and assumed the role of Senior Director of Vital Voices’ Global Entrepreneurs in Handcrafts Program, leading and developing the program to improve the economic status of women entrepreneurs and their employees/community, develop these leaders into better business women and strengthen their leadership skills.
 The program evolved from working with incubator-level organizations, through export-ready businesses to a Train the Trainer model, partnering with businesswomen’s’ associations in a number of countries, reaching women leaders across multiple sectors and from varying cultural backgrounds and socio-economic circumstances.
 During this time, she also worked with TechnoServe Swaziland, mentoring a number of emerging handcraft export organisations and helping to develop the country’s handcraft sector.
-Her activities have also included working with IFC’s Grassroots Business Initiatives across Africa and in South East Asia on handcraft development.
+Her activities have also included working with IFC’s Grassroots Business Initiatives across Africa and in South East Asia on business development in the handcraft sector.

-In 2011, Zoë received a World of Difference Award from The International Alliance of Women and in 2005, she received a 2005 Pan African Business Woman Award for Capacity Building.
-Zoë has been active in public speaking internationally as a social entrepreneurs as well as addressing issues concerning Swaziland such as HIV/AIDS, women’s rights and basic community needs.
+In 2011, Zoë received a World of Difference Award from The International Alliance of Women and in 2005, she received a Pan African Business Woman Award for Capacity Building.
+She has been active in public speaking internationally as a social entrepreneur as well as addressing issues concerning Swaziland such as HIV/AIDS, women’s rights and basic community needs.

-She is an Advisory Board Member of the Good Shepherd International Foundation (Italy) and the Grassroots Business Fund in Washington DC.
-Between 2007 and 2013, she was a Jury member of the Cartier Women’s Initiative Awards.
+She serves on the Boards of the Good Shepherd International Foundation (Italy) and the Grassroots Business Fund in Washington DC.
+Between 2007 and 2013, she served as a Jury member for sub-Saharan Africa for the Cartier Women’s Initiative Awards.
 As a Social Entrepreneur, she has participated in the World Entrepreneurship Forum and the Opportunity Collaboration Forum.
-In 2008, Zoë initiated the Vital Voices Young Women’s Mentorship Program to foster a culture of Mentorship between successful women and potential young women leaders in the Kingdom of Swaziland.
+In 2008, Zoë initiated the Vital Voices Young Women’s Mentorship Program to foster a culture of Mentorship between successful women and potential young women leaders in Swaziland.
 Since 2012, she has been a Mentor in the Cherie Blair Mentoring Women in Business program.
 She also serves as a Mentor in the Mandela Washington Fellowship Program for Young African Leaders.